akeszei/em_toolkit/Chimera_commands.md

-# Chimera command line cheat-sheet
+# UCSF Chimera quick reference

-Commonly used (and oft forgotten!) commands to easy driving in **UCSF Chimera** (https://www.cgl.ucsf.edu/chimera/).
+Commonly used (and oft forgotten!) commands & controls for easy driving in **UCSF Chimera** (https://www.cgl.ucsf.edu/chimera/).
 For full details of all commands, refer to [the index guide](https://www.cgl.ucsf.edu/chimera/current/docs/UsersGuide/framecommand.html).

 ## Accelerators
 Chimera allows the use of *keyboard accelerators*, which can allow the user to quickly open tools/windows using sequential keystrokes (see: [link](https://www.cgl.ucsf.edu/chimera/docs/ContributedSoftware/accelerators/alist.html)).
 To enable it for all future sessions you need to toggle it on: